JanssenProject/jans/jans-cedarling/bindings/cedarling_uniffi/README.md

  mvn exec:java -Dexec.mainClass="org.example.Main"
 ```

-The method will execute the steps for Cedarling initialization with a sample bootstrap configuration, run authorization with sample tokens, resource and context inputs and call log interface to print authorization logs on console.
-The sample `tokens`, `resource` and `context` input files used by the sample application are present at `./bindings/cedarling_uniffi/javaApp/src/main/resources/config`.
+The method will execute the steps for Cedarling initialization with a sample bootstrap configuration, run authorization using `authorizeUnsigned` with sample principals, resource and context inputs, and call the log interface to print authorization logs on the console.
+The sample `principals`, `resource` and `context` input files used by the sample application are present at `./bindings/cedarling_uniffi/javaApp/src/main/resources/config`.

 ## Configuration